 Because it’s so expensive, 10 workers will pack into this one trailer in order to afford rent.
 A high ratio of farm workers to available utilities leads to further problems.
 For example, multiple people share sinks, bathrooms, showers, cooking and laundry facilities, etc. In terms of health, this is problematic because lack of hygiene facilities can promote pesticide exposure and the spread of disease.
 It’s important for a worker who has been exposed to pesticides to be able to shower and wash their clothes, but with so many people living in one building, this can be difficult.

 In other places, in order to turn a profit, landowners charge rent fees on a per person basis instead of a total for the building.
 These per-person rates make life even more difficult for farm worker families, who have to pay separately for each child.
 In general, lack of government oversight on housing standards and regulations enables growers and private renters to get away with providing substandard housing.

 It is the case that where population density and housing costs are high, such as California, farm worker families migrating for work have resorted to living in tents, abandoned buildings, tool sheds, converted school buses and chicken coops.

 A 2015 study of the Wake Forest Medical School Center for Worker Health, “NC Hidden Farmworker Labor Camps in North Carolina: An Indicator of Structural Vulnerability,” found that crowding, lack of access to sufficient bathing facilities, pest infestation, and structural damage are common to dwellings in farmworker labor camps.
-And the study found that more than one third (37.8%) of the farm worker labor camps were hidden, making the residents more vulnerable and making the provider of substandard housing less accountable to the public.
+The study also found that more than one third (37.8%) of the farm worker labor camps were hidden from public view, making the residents even more vulnerable and making the providers of substandard housing less accountable to the public.

 - Cornell Institute for Public Affairs